%20(2).avif)

 .avif)

-Flux CD is a GitOps controller for Kubernetes that keeps a cluster’s desired state in sync with declarative configuration stored in Git.
-It is typically used by platform and DevOps teams to standardize application and infrastructure delivery, make changes auditable through pull requests, and reduce configuration drift across environments such as dev, staging, and production.
+Flux CD is a GitOps controller for Kubernetes that continuously reconciles a cluster’s actual state with the desired configuration stored in Git.
+It is commonly used by platform and DevOps teams to standardize application and infrastructure delivery, make changes auditable through pull requests, and reduce configuration drift across environments such as development, staging, and production.

 GitOps is a modern approach to software deployment and infrastructure management, leveraging Git as the core tool for version control and collaboration.
 It automates the deployment process by using Git repositories as the source of truth for both infrastructure and application code.
 This methodology enhances team collaboration, ensures traceability of changes, and streamlines continuous integration and delivery pipelines.
 By integrating code review and automated testing, GitOps also boosts security and stability, making it an efficient and scalable solution for managing complex systems.